Andre Paras: Early life and career

-Paras was born on November 1, 1995 in Los Angeles to a PBA legend Benjie Paras and former actress Jackie Forster.
+Paras was born on November 1, 1995, in Los Angeles to PBA legend Benjie Paras and former actress Jackie Forster.
 He also has a younger brother, Kobe, a basketball player who plays for the Altiri Chiba in the Japanese B.League.

 Paras played for La Salle Greenhills in high school.
 In college, he played for the University of the Philippines (UP) Fighting Maroons like his father.
 In 2014, Paras transferred from University of the Philippines to San Beda College with the intention of playing for the San Beda Red Lions.
 After a year of studying in UP and playing as a rookie for the UP Fighting Maroons, he opted to transfer for not being able to balance his studies and acting career due to his hectic work schedule in his drama series The Half Sisters.
 He also said that although it was his dream to study in UP, he didn't want to have a bad reputation in the university.

 Paras then pursued an acting career.